 LOCATION = '{oss|cos|s3}://$ACCESS_ID:$ACCESS_KEY@$HOST/remote_file_path'

-$ACCESS_ID,$ACCESS_KEY, and$HOSTare the credentials required to access the cloud storage.- Sensitive information such as AccessKey is encrypted and stored in the system table by OceanBase, so you do not need to expose it in plain text.
+$ACCESS_ID,$ACCESS_KEY, and$HOSTare the credentials required to access cloud storage.- Sensitive information such as AccessKey is encrypted and stored in system tables by OceanBase Database.
+You do not need to expose it in plaintext.

 FORMAT